sam-randall/samrandall.github.io/README.md

 ## Select Projects & Experiences

-### Data Processing / Analysis
-Scrape, organize, clean and analyze data for your needs.

-I scripted data analysis software while working at PHICOR to standardize processes and reduce manual work spent on formatting text and figures.

 ### ML / Software Integration

 I custom-build iOS applications with complex hardware and sensor requirements.